Sydney Harbour Tunnel

 The Sydney Harbour Tunnel is a twin-tube road tunnel in Sydney, Australia.
 The tunnel was completed and opened to traffic in August 1992 to provide a second vehicular crossing of Sydney Harbour to alleviate congestion on the Sydney Harbour Bridge.
-It is one of two transportation tunnels under the harbour, the other being a set of rail tunnels for the Sydney Metro.
+It is one of two transportation tunnels under the harbour, the other being twin rail tunnels used by Sydney Metro.

 The tunnel joins the Warringah Freeway at North Sydney and the Cahill Expressway at the entrance to the Domain Tunnel.
-It has two lanes in each direction, and runs at an angle of approximately thirty degrees (North to South) to the Sydney Harbour Bridge, which has eight lanes, with a tidal flow operation.
-In 2008, the tunnel was carrying around 90,000 vehicles per day.
+It has two lanes in each direction, and runs at an angle of approximately thirty degrees (north to south) to the Sydney Harbour Bridge, which has eight lanes, with a tidal flow operation.
+In 2017, the tunnel was carrying around 96,000 vehicles per day.

 Construction

 The tunnel is made up of three sections: twin 900 m land tunnels on the north shore, twin 400 m land tunnels on the south shore and a 960 m immersed tube (IMT) structure.
 The tunnel falls about 55 m from the northern entrance and about 35 m from the southern entrance to its deepest point, 25 m below sea level.
 The construction was undertaken by Thiess Contractors.

 The IMT structure consists of eight precast concrete units.
 The units were constructed over 100 km away in a casting basin at Port Kembla and then towed to Sydney Harbour.
 A trench was dredged before the arrival of the IMTs and then the IMTs were lowered into the trench by a system of pontoons and control towers.
-After the IMTs were in place the trenches were backfilled and then a rock armour was placed over the top to protect the units against marine hazards, such as anchors or sinking vessels.
+After the IMTs were in place, the trenches were backfilled and then a rock armour was placed over the top to protect the units against marine hazards, such as anchors or sinking vessels.
 The land tunnels were constructed by a combination of driving and cut-and-cover techniques, designed to be strong enough to withstand the impact of earthquakes.